 One night at Karoo Robin B&B

 Who would want to stay in the midst of the desert?
-Here’s nothing but dust and dry terrain as far as the naked eye can see yet staying at Karoo Robin B&B made me understand why.
+Nothing but dust and dry terrain as far as the naked eye can see but stay at Karoo Robin B&B to understand why.

 Luckily, we found the street and then couldn’t locate the house number.
-Riding up and down with our heads poked out the window.
-Finally, we gave up and called.
+Riding up and down with our heads poking out the window, we gave up and called.
 Aaah, she’s standing outside the gate waiting for us.

 Ina Wehmeyer, the host of this establishment opened the gates and let us in as the glistering sun began plummeting behind the mountains.